-Adopted by Chief Administrative Officer of Office of Management and Finance and filed for inclusion in PPD May 5, 2009.
 Revised rule adopted by Chief Administrative Officer of Office of Management and Finance and filed for inclusion in PPD April 17, 2012.
+Revised rule adopted by Chief Technology Officer November 15, 2013.
+Revised rule adopted by the Chief Administrative Officer of the Office of Management and Finance and filed for inclusion in PPD October 29, 2015.